 AURA - What is the strength of your business?

-Feedback that I get from customers as to what sets us apart is our passion for this job.
-I genuinely love what I do, I wake up everyday excited to go to work.
+The feedback that I get from customers as to what sets us apart is our passion for this job.
+I genuinely love what I do, I wake up every day excited to go to work.
 I probably get almost as excited as the customer about building their dream car.
 We put our hearts and souls into every car we do.